spurs v coventry city match reports

 Whelan, Huckerby |

-A final day win was just enough to keep Coventry in the Premier League against a depleted Spurs side.
-Dion Dublin had put the Sky Blues ahead in the 12th minute, heading home Gary McAllister's cross to beat Baardsen making his first start in goal.
-Paul Williams added a second with a volley that flew in off the post, but Paul McVeigh pegged a goal back after 43 minutes of the first half, when he reacted first to head home Sheringham's free-kick that bounced back off the upright.
-Spurs had the chances to deprive Coventry of the points, but failed to capitalise on the openings.
+A final day win was just enough to keep Coventry in the Premier League against a depleted Spurs side, with the final game of the season kicking off late, due to the visitors getting stuck in M1 and M25 traffic.
+A desperate Sky Blues team flew out of the blocks, with David Burrows earning a second minute booking and Noel Whelan being lucky not to be sent off in the early stages.
+Dion Dublin put the Sky Blues ahead in the 13th minute, heading home Gary McAllister's cross to beat Baardsen making his first start in goal.
+At the other end, Steve Ogrizovic had to be alert to keep out a Ruel Fox effort, but the lead was doubled when Paul Williams added a volley that flew in off the post from around the penalty spot.
+Baardsen made a flying save to prevent Jess' drive putting the game even further out of Tottenham's reach.
+Paul McVeigh pegged a goal back after 43 minutes of the first half, when he reacted first to head home Sheringham's free-kick that bounced back off the upright.
+Indeed, the Irishman could have drawn Spurs level, but was denied by the Coventry keeper, who dived at his feet to end his run with the ball into the box.
+Into the second half, Spurs had the chances to deprive Coventry of the points, but failed to capitalise on the openings.
+Ramon Vega snuck in to head low to Ogrizovic's left and he dived full length to push the ball wide.
+Neale Fenn was denied by a point-blank stop by Ogrizovic and from the corner, the keeper did well to keep out Dozzell's header.
 Spurs -

 24), Dozzell, McVeigh (Fenn 74), Sheringham |